November 2015 Paris attacks: Restaurant shootings and bombing

+Brahim Abdeslam can be seen firing at La Belle Equipe near the end of the shooting.

+Within approximately 90 seconds of the start of the shooting at La Bonne Bière, the assailants drove off in their vehicle.
+This time, they drove more slowly, abiding by traffic laws, as they searched for targets.
+They drove down rue de la Fontaine au Roi before turning right onto Avenue Parmentier in the 11th Arrondissement.
+They drove down Avenue Parmentier to Place Léon Blum where they turned onto Boulevard Voltaire.
+There, they drove down the street before turning right to rue de Charonne and looked for targets.
+Eventually, they spotted their target, the restaurant La Belle Équipe, and they made a U-turn at the intersection between rue de Charonne and rue Charrière in front of the restaurant Le Petit Baïona, and drove up to La Belle Équipe before stopping the vehicle.

 At 21:36, the assailants arrived at the restaurant La Belle Équipe on the rue de Charonne in the 11th arrondissement.
-They fired for several minutes at the outdoor terrace, before returning to the SEAT León and driving away.
-Twenty-one people were killed, and seven others were left in critical condition.
-Many of the deceased victims at the targeted restaurants and cafés had been sitting on the outdoor terraces when they were shot.
+They fired for several minutes at the outdoor terrace, much longer than the other shootings, likely trying to expend the rest of their ammunition.
+Twenty-one people were killed, and at least seventeen others were left injured Many of the deceased victims at the targeted restaurants and cafés had been sitting on the outdoor terraces when they were shot.
+At La Belle Équipe, Hodda Saadi was celebrating her 35th birthday, and was killed.
+Her sister, and nine others attending her birthday, were also killed.
+The 3 terrorists fire 164 rounds, with 55, 37, and 72 rounds respectively.

 At 21:40, Brahim Abdeslam was dropped off at the boulevard Voltaire in the 11th arrondissement, near the place de la Nation.
 He sat down at the interior terrace of the Comptoir Voltaire café, wearing a hooded jacket over several layers of clothing.
 After placing an order, he smiled at patrons and apologised for interrupting their dinner.
 Finally, he detonated his explosive vest, killing himself and injuring fifteen people, one of them seriously.